jeffjennings/arksia/README.md

 Prior to running the pipeline for a new source
 ----------------------------------------------
 Before running any pipeline routines:
-1) Create the following directory structure:
+1) Create the following, nested directory structure, downloading and placing the appropriate files in these directories:
+- Root directory (e.g., 'arks_prep/disks'), with the following files and subdirectories:
+    * 'pars_image.json' (contains clean image RMS noise per robust value)
+    * 'pars_gen.json' (contains parameters to choose which of the above pipeline modules run, as well as sensible choices for the pipeline parameters applicable to all sources)
+    * 'pars_source.json' (contains sensible choices for source-specific, best-fit parameters)
-- Root directory: '[disk name]'
+    * Source directory: '[disk name]'
-    - Subdirectories: 'clean', 'frank', 'rave'

-2) Download and place the following files in these directories:
-- root dir: 'MCMC_results.json' (used to read assumed disk geometry and stellar flux) and 'pars_image.json' (contains clean image RMS noise per robust value)
+          - mcmc_results.json (used to read assumed disk geometry and stellar flux)
+          - Subdirectories:
-- 'clean' dir: Primary beam-corrected CLEAN image ('*.pbcor.fits'), primary beam image ('*.pb.fits'), CLEAN model image ('*.model.fits') for each robust value
+              * 'clean': containing primary beam-corrected CLEAN image ('*.pbcor.fits'), primary beam image ('*.pb.fits'), CLEAN model image ('*.model.fits') for each robust value
-- 'frank' dir: Visibility datasets ('*.corrected.txt')
+              * 'frank': containing visibility datasets ('*.corrected.txt')
-- 'rave' dir: Rave fit array files ('*.npy') for each robust value
+              * 'rave': containing rave fit array files ('*.npy') for each robust value

-3) Add the disk to your source parameters (.json) file
+2) Add the disk information to the source parameters (.json) file
 - set 'base: SMG_sub', 'clean: npix' and 'clean: pixel_scale' according to the '.fits' filenames (these will be used to determine the filenames of the appropriate images to load)
 - set 'rave: pixel_scale' according to the Rave model filename
 - set 'base: dist' and 'frank: SED_fstar' according to the github wiki (see 'ARKS sample' there)
 - 'frank: custom_fstar' and 'frank: bestfit' will be determined by running frank fits